sequenceiq/slider/src/site/markdown/rolehistory.md

 RoleStats were removed -left in app state.
 Although the rolestats would belong here, leaving them where they were reduced the amount of change in the `AppState` class, so risk of something breaking.

+## MiniYARNCluster node IDs

+Mini YARN cluster NodeIDs all share the same hostname , at least when running against file://; so mini tests with >1 NM don't have a 1:1 mapping of `NodeId:NodeInstance`.
+What will happen is that `NodeInstance getOrCreateNodeInstance(Container container) ' will always return the same (now shared) `NodeInstance`.

+## Releasing Containers when shrinking a cluster

+When identifying instances to release in a bulk downscale operation, the full list of targets must be identified together.
+This is not just to eliminate multiple scans of the data structures, but because the containers are not released until the queued list of actions are executed -the nodes' release-in-progress counters will not be incremented until after all the targets have been identified.

+It also needs to handle the scenario where there are many role instances on a single server -it should prioritize those.

+The NodeMap/NodeInstance/NodeEntry structure is adequate for identifying nodes, at least provided there is a 1:1 mapping of hostname to NodeInstance.
+But it is not enough to track containers in need of release: the AppState needs to be able to work backwards from a NodeEntry to container(s) stored there.

+The `AppState` class currently stores this data in a `ConcurrentMap<ContainerId, RoleInstance>`

+To map from NodeEntry/NodeInstance to containers to delete, means that either a new datastructure is created to identify containers in a role on a specific host (e.g a list of ContainerIds under each NodeEntry), or we add an index reference in a RoleInstance that identifies the node.
+We already effectively have that in the container